TEN-framework/TEN-Agent/README.md

         agoraio/astra_agents_server:0.1.2
 ```

-This should start an agent server running on port 8080.
+This should start server for the voice agent running on the port 8080.

-### Use the playground to connect to your agent
+### Connect to voice agent

-You can use the playground project to test with the server you just started.
+You can use the voice agent project, in the `./playground`, to test with the server you just started.

-The Playground project is built on NextJS 14, hence it needs Node 18+.
+The project is built on NextJS 14, so it requires Node 18 or higher.

 ```bash
 # set up an .env file